brikis98/yevgeniy-brikman-homepage/_posts/2023-08-29-tress-of-the-emerald-sea.md

 - An imaginative new world, where the seas are made out of colorful spores that react in violent and magical ways when they come into contact with water.
 This is the primary magic in this story and Sanderson, as always, has the characters make very creative use of this spore "technology."

-- Some fun, well-thought out characters: Tress, Fort, Salay, Ann, and Captain Crow.
+- Some fun, well-thought-out characters: Tress, Fort, Salay, Ann, and Captain Crow.

 - Fun action and adventure.